Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Experimental Corroboration

-Now in order to get more insights In Figure \ref{distribution} we plot the number of times the anchor has the same label as the negative sample, which are arranged in order of increasing distance from anchor along the x-axis.
-The figure shows not only more samples are getting closer to the anchor but also more samples with the same label are getting further.
-This highlights the tradeoffs in design of hard negatives using the proposed method that forces the anchor to contrast more with images that are closer in the representation domain, that are likely to come from the same class.
-We plot part of the most similar and dissimilar images with the same label from one batch in Figure~\ref{TSNE}.
+To get additional insights, in Figure \ref{distribution} we plot the number of times the anchor has the same label as the negative sample, which are arranged in order of increasing distance from the anchor along the horizontal axis.
+The figure shows that not only are more samples getting closer to the anchor, but also that more samples with the same label are getting farther.
+This highlights the tradeoffs inherent to the design of hard negatives using the proposed method.
+The method forces the anchor to contrast more with images that are closer to it in the representation domain and these are likely to come from the same class as the anchor.

+We plot some examples of the most similar and dissimilar images from one batch in Figure~\ref{TSNE}.
 We observe that all of the top-10 similar images and nine of top-10 dissimilar images come from the class `plane'.
-The plane in the anchor image and the birds in the most similar images share some yellow-colored plumage.
-However, the colors of birds in the most dissimilar images are very different from that of the bird in the anchor image.
+The plane in the anchor image and the plane in the most similar images share some white-colored fuselage and darker background.
+However, the colors of the plane in the most dissimilar images are very different from that of the plane in the anchor image.
 Most of the dissimilar images contain black-colored fuselage and lighter backgrounds.

-Thus, our model seems to have learned some irrelevant characteristic such as color and discarded higher-level features shared by the entire object class 'birds' (the label of the anchor).
-This pushes some other birds image far away from the anchor in the representation space.
+Thus, our model seems to have learned some irrelevant characteristics such as color and discarded higher-level features shared by the entire object class `plane' (the label of the anchor).
+This pushes some other plane images far away from the anchor in the representation space.